Guided Wave Radar Level Measurement Instrumentation

 In high accuracy applications it is common to compensate for the error by either

-- external pressure and temperature measurement, and calculation.
-The calculation can be performed within the control system, or some manufacturers offer this capability within their guided wave radar transmitter.
+- Pressure and Temperature compensation The compensation calculation can be performed within the plant control system, or some manufacturers offer this capability within their guided wave radar transmitter.

 Guided wave radar level measurement requires a relatively flat fluid surface.
-If the surface is turbulent then the use of a Stilling Well should be considered.
+If the surface is turbulent then the use of a Stilling Well or chamber should be considered.

 For long probes, the lower end of the probe should be be fixed to the bottom of the vessel.

 Nozzles used for guided wave radar instruemnts should be a minimum of 4 inch - note that mounting flange sizes vary by GWR supplier, so be sure to check.